-- We acquired \$108.5 million of real estate assets which included 30 facilities during the three months ended March 31, 2022.
-The initial cash yield (the initial annual contractual cash rent divided by the purchase price) on these asset acquisitions was between 8% and 9.5% - We invested \$18.2 million under our construction-in-progress and capital improvement programs during the three months ended March 31, 2022. - In the first quarter of 2022, we advanced \$2.8 million under existing mortgage loans.
+- We acquired \$108.5 million of real estate assets which included 30 facilities during the six months ended June 30, 2022.
+The initial cash yield (the initial annual contractual cash rent divided by the purchase price) on these asset acquisitions was between 8% and 9.5%. - We invested \$16.0 million and \$34.2 million under our construction-in-progress and capital improvement programs during the three and six months ended June 30, 2022, respectively. - We advanced \$2.2 million and \$4.9 million under existing mortgage loans during the three and six months ended June 30, 2022, respectively. - During the three months ended June 30, 2022, Ciena Healthcare ("Ciena") repaid \$113.7 million under six mortgages.
+Concurrent with these repayments, we released the mortgage liens on six facilities in exchange for the partial repayment and extended the maturity date of all of the Ciena mortgage notes to June 30, 2030 (with exception of two loans with an aggregate principal balance of \$34.3 million with maturity dates in 2022 and 2023).